mlswg/mls-protocol/draft-barnes-mls-protocol.md

 pair and sending an Update message that describes how to update the group key with that new key pair.
-Once all participants have processed this message, the group's secrets will be unknown to an attacker that had compromised the sender's prior DH leaf private key.
+Once all participants have processed this message, the group's secrets will be unknown to an attacker that had compromised the sender's prior leaf private key.

 It is left to the application to determine the interval of time between Update messages.
 This policy could require a change for each message, or